-This course is designed to reinforce the classical culinary kitchen as established by Escoffier.
-Topics include the working Grand Brigade of the kitchen, table d€TMhote menus, signature dishes, and classical banquets.
+This course is designed to reinforce the classical culinary kitchen.
+Topics include the working Grand Brigade of the kitchen, signature dishes, and classical banquets.
 Upon completion, students should be able to demonstrate competence in food preparation in a classical/upscale restaurant or banquet setting.
 This course includes weekly a la carte service encompassing contemporary and classical preparation and a capstone final exam.

-CUL 260 Baking II
+3 CUL 260 Baking II